FAQ

 How do I start the gluten-free diet?

-Jump start your gluten-free journey with my How To Go Gluten-Free post.
+Jump start your gluten-free journey with my Quick Start Guide to Going Gluten-Free.
 It covers the basics- what to avoid, what to eat, how to spot sneaky gluten.
 Things your Aunt Ethel needs to know when she invites you for a nosh.

 Note: Gluten-Free Goddess recipes adhere to the gluten-free grains listed as safe by the Mayo Clinic and Celiac Disease Foundation.